igaass/ringlabs/README.md

 # ringlabs
-cd to the project dir
+CD to the project dir and
 execute command:

 ```